Zimtente/ens-collections/README.md

 # ENS Collections

 ENS Collections are categories of ENS names based on specific patterns or predefined lists.
-This repository is an effort towards bringing all collections together into one place and standardizing their definition in order to facilitate consistent integrations across platforms and marketplaces.
+This repository is an effort toward bringing all collections together into one place and standardizing their definition to facilitate consistent integrations across platforms and marketplaces.

 This repo is maintained by: [@zimtente](https://twitter.com/zimtente) ([ENS.Vision](https://ens.vision)) and [@aoxborrow](https://twitter.com/aoxborrow) ([ENS.Tools](https://ens.tools))

 ### Metadata

 The metadata for all collections in `ens-collections.json`:

 - **`name`: collection name, e.g. "10K Club"**
-- **`slug`: short, lowercase, url-friendly abbreviation (use hyphens instead of spaces), e.g. "10k-club"**
+- **`slug`: short, lowercase, URL-friendly abbreviation (use hyphens instead of spaces), e.g. "10k-club"**
 - **`description`: one sentence description**
 - `twitter`: twitter username
 - `website`: full website url
 - `chat`: link for group chat, e.g. discord/telegram
 - `logo`: logo file, use slug for filename, e.g. "three-letters.png"